-B. General Policies
+B. General Discipline Policies

-- 1. Shiloh Christian Elementary expects PK-5th students to be kind to all, to listen and be quick to obey, to use self-control to take care of their voice and body, and to be diligent in all work.
-Classroom rules will be posted in classrooms with consequences. - 2.
+- 1. Shiloh Christian Elementary expects PK-5th students to BE Coachable, BE Kind, BE Diligent, BE Disciplined, and BE Honest.
+Expectations will be posted in each classroom. - 2.
 Emphasis is placed on a skill to be developed rather than a rule to be broken. - 3.
-Good classroom discipline is first and foremost the responsibility of the classroom teacher. - 4.
-Consequences for not meeting the school expectations may be loss of points/dollars, removal from group activity, walking during recess, loss of social time at lunch or loss of field trip privileges. - 5.
-Serious or continuous disciplinary offenses will be referred to the Dean of Students. - 6.
-Parents will be notified by phone, email, or conference when students are referred to the Principal's office for serious or continuous disciplinary offenses.
+Consequences for not meeting the school expectations may be loss of points/dollars, removal from group activity, walking during recess, loss of social time at lunch or loss of field trip privileges. - 4.
+Serious or continuous disciplinary offenses will be referred to the principal or assistant principal. - 5.
+Parents will be notified by phone, email, or conference when students are referred to the principal's office for serious or continuous disciplinary offenses.